corndeladmin/DevOps-Course-Python-Intro/06_packages_and_imports.md

 - The importance of proper package management
 - How to use Poetry to manage the virtual environment and required packages

-Try an exercise to reinforce what you've learnt: [Choose Your Own Adventure](./Exercises/06_adventure_game.md).
+Try an exercise to reinforce what you've learnt on the course so far: [Choose Your Own Adventure](./Exercises/06_adventure_game.md).

 The next chapter will be on **classes**.